The Happold Foundation

 Overview

 The Happold Foundation was established in 1995 by Ted Happold and founding partners of BuroHappold Engineering, with “the firm belief that engineering firms have a responsibility beyond their professional practice.”
 Celebrating over 30 years of operation, the Foundation is a charity dedicated to using engineering skills and experience to make a positive impact on people's lives.
-With total income of £368,512 and annual expenditure of £264,125 (year ending April 2025), the Foundation works with students, educators, engineers, and researchers to shape a community committed to improving the performance of the built environment.
-The Foundation is generously funded through the partners of Buro Happold and operates with 8 trustees and 20 volunteers.
+With total income of £368,512 and annual expenditure of £264,125 (based on recent accounts), the Foundation works with students, educators, engineers, and researchers to shape a community committed to improving the performance of the built environment.
+The Foundation is generously funded through the partners of Buro Happold and operates with 8 trustees.

 Funding Priorities